 An Intermediate Check is a quality check performed to ensure that the reference standard used is still in good condition as your “reference standard” where results are verified and analyzed that it is still within defined limits.

-This is one type of a calibration quality control that is implemented internally where the resulting data should be recorded and analyzed.
+This is one type of calibration quality control that is implemented internally where the resulting data should be recorded and analyzed.
 This is a planned activity where the frequency of implementation should be laid out.

 This is also termed as functionality check, because this is literally what you do, to check and verify the functionality of the reference standard before and after use specific to a fieldwork.